WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Hardware/F7v1/index.md

 The Meadow F7v1 board is feature packed:

- * Fully Surface Mount Technology (SMT) compatible.
-Both modules can be used in SMD designs without the need for through-hole (PTH)  soldering.
  * STMicroelectronics STM32F7 32-bit ARM Cortex-M7 based core MCU at up to 216MHz
    * 2MB internal Flash memory
    * 412Kb internal RAM